How Hurricane Dorian is impacting travelers

 Transport and travel

-Flights to and from destinations in the hurricane’s path have been canceled and delayed.
+Many flights to and from destinations in the hurricane’s path have been canceled or delayed.

+Delta Air Lines canceled all flights to and from the Bahamas due to increased crosswind speeds, according to Delta spokeswoman Lisa Hellerstedt.

+The airline made the decision after one of its planes was unable to land in Nassau on Monday, Hellerstedt said.
+Delta Flight 337 returned to Atlanta.

-Over 1,072 flights to and from the US have been canceled today, with Fort Lauderdale in Florida the most impacted airport with 530 flights canceled, According to the aviation tracking website FlightAware.com.
+More than 1,450 flights within, to and from the US had been canceled by Monday night, with Fort Lauderdale in Florida the most impacted airport, according to the aviation tracking website FlightAware.com.

 While it’s worth bearing in mind these flights could be canceled for any reason, most are likely due to the disruption caused by the storm.

+FlightAware also showed more than 1,265 flight cancellations for Tuesday within, to and from the US.
+Orlando, Florida, led the list.

-Carriers including American Airlines, Southwest, JetBlue, Spirit, United and Frontier are offering travelers the option to change or delay flight tickets, with certain terms and conditions applying.
+Carriers including Delta, American Airlines, Southwest, JetBlue, Spirit, United and Frontier are offering travelers the option to change or delay flight bookings within affected areas, with certain terms and conditions applying.

 Nassau Airport in Bahamas confirmed it’s open Monday, clarifying that schedules may vary due to the storm.
 Bahamas International Airport in Newport currently has no updates, likely because of communication issues.

 In Florida, Ft.
-Lauderdale, Orlando Melbourne and Palm Beach International airports are set to close at noon local time today.
+Lauderdale, Orlando Melbourne International Airport and Palm Beach International airports suspended service Monday.
+Orlando International Airport planned to suspend service at 2 a.m.
+ET Tuesday.

 Accommodation

-Many hotels in the region have been boarded up and travelers have been evacuated to temporary shelters.
+Many hotels in the hurricane’s path have been boarded up and travelers have been evacuated to temporary shelters.

-The IFRC report states that Dorian has damaged as many as 13,000 houses.
-In the first wave of the Bahamas Red Cross response, about 500 local families will receive emergency shelter assistance, supplied with tarpaulins, blankets, kitchen sets, and solar cell phone chargers.
+Marriott International will “continue to monitor the path of Hurricane Dorian, and our hotels in the predicted path have implemented storm preparation protocols,” the hotel announced in a statement.

 Chef Jose Andres told CNN that — before the hurricane hit — hotel owners in the Bahamas pledged to be part of the hotel relief effort, offering Andres’ nonprofit World Central Kitchen the opportunity to use hotel kitchens to serve food to those in need.